Code-Institute-Submissions/WaseemRabah-project1/README.md

         - Each image has a name that appear under each product.

     - It has a footer identical to the home page's footer.

+---
++ ### Contact page

+    - Contact page has a contact form:

+        - All text input fields are customized.
+        - All inputs are set to be required to fill out.
+         The submit button is animated on hover.